Trump defends Sinclair as media company takes fire for 'false news' scripts

 When they did, a video director at website Deadspin made a supercut of various local anchors at different Sinclair stations reading the near-identical script.

-The anchors conclude the 60-75 second segment by encouraging viewers to comment on their website if they see a segment on their channel where "our coverage is unfair."
+The anchors conclude the 60- to 75-second segment by encouraging viewers to comment on their website if they see a segment on their channel where "our coverage is unfair."
 The CNN report stated that internal documents noted how Sinclair corporate would "monitor the comments and send replies to your audience on your behalf."

+Livingston issued a comment on the media scrutiny of the promo videos to ABC News, raising questions about the coverage.

+"We aren't sure of the motivation for the criticism, but find it curious that we would be attacked for asking our news people to remind their audiences that unsubstantiated stories exist on social media, which result in an ill-informed public with potentially dangerous consequences," Livingston said in the statement.

+He continued, "It is ironic that we would be attacked for messages promoting our journalistic initiative for fair and objective reporting, and for specifically asking the public to hold our newsrooms accountable.
+Our local stations keep our audiences' trust by staying focused on fact-based reporting and clearly identifying commentary."

-ABC News did not immediately receive a comment from Sinclair about the Deadspin video, but an internal memo that Livingston sent on Monday was obtained by CNN.
+An internal memo that Livingston sent on Monday was obtained by CNN this afternoon.

 In the lengthy memo, Livingston called the promo part of "our corporate news journalistic responsibility promotional campaign" and he cited stories like the "Pizzagate" controversy as examples of "false stories."